+- How to identify dozens of edible wild plants, flowers, seaweeds and shellfish in season, foraged from hedgerows, fields and the nearest beach.
 A walk in the countryside will never be the same again.
-Where you previously saw weeds, you’ll now see dinner!
+Where you previously saw weeds, you’ll now see something to eat